 Harold Angus was one of the pioneers of modern day wrestling; he led the way following the introduction of all-in rules in 1930 and was one of the greatest exponents of the sport until his untimely death.

 Born in Wigan, in 1904, he was one of ten children, though only six survived beyond childhood.
 Harold's mother, Ellen, was a Wiganite, whist his father, William, had been born in Lincolnshire, and after moving to Wigan worked in one of the local coal mines.
 Both of Harold's elder brothers, James and William, also wrestled, but did not achieve the same level of professional success as Harold.

 With the first appearance of all-in rules in December, 1930, Harold Angus was one of the top amateurs who took the opportunity to earn an income from what had previously been a hobby.
-In the photo on the right Harold is on the right (please tell us if you can identify his opponent).
 The amateur wrestling authority was highly protective of amateur status and took a dim view of wrestlers being paid for participation in what they considered a debasement of their sport.
 On 19th February, 1931, a meeting was convened and a unanimous decision was taken to suspend the amateur status of Harold Angus (and a number of others) for infraction of the laws of amateurism.

 There was no turning back.

 We can only imagine the dismay of the the twenty-six year old Wiganite with an outstanding amateur record.
 Unmistakably aware of the consequences of working for money in the professional style Harold was making a huge sacrifice and taking an immense gamble, not knowing whether the new sport would last six months or sixty years.